Can the Keto Diet Help Anxiety?

 Is Keto a Miracle Cure?

 No, Keto is not a miracle cure for anxiety or anything else!
-It does work well for some people, including me.
+It does work well for some people.
+There is no shame in taking medication for a mental illness like anxiety, or any other condition.

 I tell people that I’m doing the keto lifestyle.
 What that means for me is that I cut out processed foods, I broke my sugar addiction, and I’ve changed my eating habits to be healthier.
 Yes, I eat high fat, low carb, medium protein.
 A great side effect for me has been resetting my taste buds so that I now crave healthier foods like salad daily.
 I’m not worried about keeping my body in ketosis right now, I’m more worried about continuing to eat healthy and making smart choices with my food.